 What should you do if you are thinking about changing supervisor?

-Read the information about supervision in the Regulations for Third-cycle Education at Södertörn University carefully, as well as your subject’s guidance for doctoral supervisors’ and doctoral students’ work and responsibilities, if such a document exists.
+Read the information about supervision in the university's guidelines for supervision carefully (the document will be published later), as well as your subject’s guidance for doctoral supervisors’ and doctoral students’ work and responsibilities, if such a document exists.
 Then consult a suitable person about a potential solution – see the proposed procedure below.
 Do not wait too long to take your own initiative on the issue – you risk losing valuable time, both in your studies and your employment.

 Procedure for changing supervisor – what happens in practice?